AutoDDL: Automatic Distributed Deep Learning with Near-Optimal Bandwidth Cost: Experiments

-Transformer has many parameters that control its size: the model dimension, number of attention heads, and attention head dimension.
-The model sizes we chose are taken from the Megatron-lm paper~\cite{megatron}.
+\textbf{The Transformer Model.} The Transformer model~\cite{vaswani2017attention} has several parameters that determine the model size, including the model dimension, the number of attention heads, and the attention head dimension.
+In our experiments, we use the model sizes from the Megatron-lm paper~\cite{megatron}.

-The batch size for language model pre-training is usually in the order of millions of tokens, and we use gradient accumulation to leverage the memory issues.
-Gradient accumulation splits each batch into micro-batches and accumulates their gradients.
-We use the largest possible micro-batch for the best baseline performance.
+Typically, the mini-batch for language model pre-training involves millions of tokens, which lead to a lot of intermediate results and put pressure on memory.
+To overcome this, we use gradient accumulation, which divides each mini-batch into micro-batches and accumulates their gradients.
+To achieve high computation efficiency, we use the largest possible micro-batch.